oracle/nosql-python-sdk/docs/tables.rst

     pstatement = presult.get_prepared_statement()
     pstatement.set_variable('$name', 'Taylor')
     qrequest = QueryRequest().set_prepared_statement(pstatement)
-    # loop until qrequest is done, handling results as they arrive
-    while True:
-        # use the prepared query in the query request
-        qresult = handle.query(qrequest)
+    qiresult = handle.query_iterable(qrequest)
-        # handle results
+    # loop on all the results
+    for row in qiresult:
-        handle_results(qresult) # do something with results
+        # do something with the result row
-        if qrequest.is_done():
-            break
+        print(row)

     # use a different variable value with the same prepared query
     pstatement.set_variable('$name', 'another_name')